joselyn-rodriguez/hugo-site/content/posts/winterstorm2023-tutorial.md

 ### Setting up the github pages host:

 - assuming that you have a github account set up, create a new repository.
-    - if you’d like to use your username, then you should name the repository the same as your username (for example: {username}.github.io) but any repository name will work
+    - if you’d like to use your username, then you should name the repository the same as your username but any repository name will work

         ![Screen Shot 2023-01-15 at 9.26.33 PM.png](/images/Screen_Shot_2023-01-15_at_9.26.33_PM.png)